aerobatic/angular-aerobatic/README.md

 `bower install angular-aerobatic --save`

 ## Setup
-Include a reference to reference to the script in your index.html page.
+Include a reference to the script in your index.html page.
 In debug mode you can simply point to the non-compressed file.
 In release mode you will likely want to concat the minified version together with other vendor scripts via a Grunt or Gulp task.

 ```html
 <script data-aero-build="debug" src="bower_components/angular-aerobatic/angular-aerobatic.js"></script>